DannyBen/alf/README.md

 Using without GitHub
 --------------------------------------------------

-If you want to try alf before creating your Github repo, use this method to create your `bash_aliases` file from a local configuration file.
+If you want to try alf before creating your github repo, use this method to create your `bash_aliases` file from a local configuration file.

 ### 1. Create your `alf.conf` file